rzwck/d2l-id/chapter_linear-networks/linear-regression.md

 ### Model Linier
 :label:`subsec_linear_model`

-The linearity assumption just says that the target (price) can be expressed as a weighted sum of the features (area and age):

 Asumsi linieritas hanya mengatakan bahwa target (harga) dapat dinyatakan sebagai jumlah tertimbang fitur-fiturnya (luas dan usia):